BrAtUkA/ComicK-Revive/README.md

 ## 🏗️ Architecture

-The extension lives in three separate worlds that can't see each other's globals, so code written for one will break in another.
+The extension lives in separate worlds that can't see each other's globals, so code written for one will break in another.
 A small message bridge connects them, and every outside request goes through the background worker to get around CORS.

 ```mermaid
 flowchart LR